mvaganov/CmdLineAsteroids/notes.md

 understanding is the price for power in the computer.

 `voice`
 If you are new to game programming, you should practice by typing all of this yourself.
+I'm serious.
 This will dramatically increase how long this tutorial takes for you to do, probably 10x longer or more.
-I believe that time will be worth the understanding you gain.
+I believe that time will be worth the understanding you gain, especially if you make mistakes while doing it.
-If you do not consider yourself a computer wizard yet, I recommend you practice more.
+And if you do not consider yourself a computer wizard yet, and you want to be, I recommend you practice more.

 `scene`
 new project window in VS Community 2022

 `voice`
-Start your C# IDE.
+Start your C sharp IDE.
 I'm using Visual Studio Community 2022.
 As of 2025, Rider is not free for commercial content, but free for personal use.
 I should not use it for a tutorial video, but I recommend it for educational purposes.
 Rider is similar enough to Visual Studio that this tutorial will still work well for it.

 I'm going to call my project "LowFiRockBlaster".
-And I'll be using .NET Core 5.0, because Unity doesn't support the latest C# features, and I want this tutorial to prepare you for Unity Game Development.
+And I'll be using .NET Core 5.0, because Unity doesn't support the latest C sharp features, and I want this tutorial to prepare you for Unity Game Development specifically.

 `scene`
-program.cs
+src/MrV/LowFiRockBlaster/Program.cs
 ```
 using System;